Upgrading and replacing your boiler

 If you decide to go for a new boiler, you should get at least three quotes from qualified heating engineers.
 These should be on the Gas Safe Register or registered with OFTEC for oil-fired systems.
 It’s illegal and potentially extremely dangerous for someone who is not fully qualified to fit a central heating boiler.

-Your new boiler should have a power-flush (or a mains pressure flush for some models) to remove sludge and other deposits from the system which could damage the new boiler.
+When your new boiler’s being installed, the installer should give the heating system a power-flush (or a mains pressure flush for some models) to remove sludge and other deposits that could damage the new boiler.
 The installer may also add lime scale inhibitors or water softeners to prevent the build up of lime scale.
 The boiler should be serviced annually to ensure that it stays in good working order and maintains its efficiency.

 Plan for boiler replacement